brumecloud/brume/README.md

 - **Modular Stack architecture**: Anyone can create a stack, Brume only manages it
 - **Application management**: Deploy and monitor your applications with ease
-- **Infrastructure abstraction**: Manage different types of infrastructure through a consistent interface
+- **Infrastructure abstraction**: Manage different types of infrastructure through a consistent interface (stacks, runners and builder)
-- **Observability**: Built-in monitoring and logging
+- **Observability**: Built-in monitoring and logging (not yet available)
 - **Developer-friendly**: Modern web console for intuitive management

 ## Components